-- To earn a minor, a student must complete a minimum of 15 semester credits in a single prescribed area of study concurrently with his or her bachelor's degree requirements. - A student may not pursue a major and a minor in the same field of study. - A student may not create their own minor. - Credits earned in major courses cannot be applied to the minor.
-Courses in the A&S Core Experience, Related Professional Studies and Business Foundations may be applied to the minor.
+- To earn a minor, a student must complete a minimum of 15 semester credits in a single prescribed area of study concurrently with his or her bachelor's degree requirements. - A student may not pursue a major and a minor in the same field of study. - Students select a minor from the effective catalog (applicable catalog for effective term) - A student may not create their own minor. - Credits earned in major courses cannot be applied to the minor.
+Courses in the University Core, Related Professional Studies and Business Foundations may be applied to the minor.
 Please consult the catalog for specific course requirements for minors. - A student who wants to declare a minor must submit a request form to Student Academic Services no later than the start of their senior year.
-Students are encouraged to declare a minor as early in their academic career as possible to allow for proper planning of registration. - Courses offered through study abroad may apply. - A maximum of 6.0 credit hours of transfer credit can be applied to the attainment of a minor. - Credits earned or applied toward one minor will not be counted toward the requirements of another minor. - Some minors may require completion of prerequisite courses that extend the minor beyond 15 semester credits.
+Students are encouraged to declare a minor as early in their academic career as possible to allow for proper planning of registration. - · Courses offered through study abroad may apply. - A maximum of 6.0 credit hours of transfer credit can be applied to the attainment of a minor. - Credits earned or applied toward one minor will not be counted toward the requirements of another minor. - Some minors may require completion of prerequisite courses that extend the minor beyond 15 semester credits.
 Advisors must caution students that pursuing a minor may extend the amount of time needed to complete a degree program. - The successful completion of a minor will be recorded on the student's academic transcript when the degree is awarded.
 A minor will not be applied to a student's academic transcript after the degree has been awarded.
 No form of honors or grade point average will be issued for the minor.